bsozer06/KodlamaIoDevs/README.md

   * GetByIdProgrammingLanguage
   * GetListProgrammingLanguage

- In addition, the bussiness rules defined in the different file because of the Single Responsibility Pattern.
+ In addition, the bussiness rules was defined in the different file because of the Single Responsibility Pattern.

 AutoMapper package is used for mapping among models.